jokeoa/Alghorithms-and-Data-Structures/README.md

 - **Key Method**: `reverseArrayInPlace(Integer[] array)`
 - **Algorithm**: Recursive approach swapping elements from both ends

+## Data Structures

+### Binary Search Tree (BST)
+The Binary Search Tree (BST) is a data structure that stores elements in a hierarchical order.
+Each node has at most two children, referred to as the left and right child.
+The left subtree contains nodes with values less than the parent node, and the right subtree contains nodes with values greater than the parent node.

+#### Features:
+- Efficient search, insertion, and deletion operations.
+- Average time complexity: O(log n).
+- Worst-case time complexity: O(n) (when the tree becomes unbalanced).

+#### Usage:
+- Searching for elements.
+- Sorting data.
+- Implementing associative arrays.

+### MyHashtable
+The `MyHashtable` is a custom implementation of a hash table, which is a data structure that maps keys to values using a hash function.

+#### Features:
+- Fast lookups, insertions, and deletions.
+- Handles collisions using techniques like chaining or open addressing.
+- Average time complexity: O(1) for basic operations.

+#### Usage:
+- Storing and retrieving key-value pairs efficiently.
+- Implementing caches or dictionaries.

 ## How to Run
 1. Ensure you have Maven installed.
 2. Navigate to the project directory.